microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/validationresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Exposes the properties that specify whether a user's password is valid when validated against the tenant's password validation policy.
+Exposes the properties that specify the rules against which a user's password was validated, and the validation results.

 ## Properties
 |Property|Type|Description|